Influencer Marketing: What Is It and How to Build a Solid Strategy

 img-semblog

-And once you have identified a number of influencers who you think could be great to help you to meet your campaign goals, we recommend hooking these up in the social media toolkit (you can add these as ‘competitors’) so that you can quickly and easily see their top-performing content.
+And once you have identified a number of influencers who you think could be great to help you to meet your campaign goals, we recommend hooking these up in Social Tracker from Semrush Social.
+By adding these influencers as ‘competitors’, you can quickly and easily see their top-performing content.

 It is important that you are able to understand in more detail what sort of campaigns are generating engagement for these influencers, to ensure that you can collaborate with them in a way that their audience finds the most engaging.